splunk/splunk-gcp-functions/README.md

 ## Dashboards

 There is a template Splunk App available that provides dashboards to visualise the logs/metrics from these functions.
 This can be found/downloaded here - https://github.com/pauld-splunk/gcp_dashboards

+## Terraform Automation

+A Terraform Project for automating deployment of these functions is available here - https://github.com/nstonesplunk/cumulostrata
+The project contains automation for configuring all parts of a data collection pipeline (Pub/Sub topics, schedulers, IAM service accounts, etc.) for GCS, Stackdriver Logging, and Stackdriver Metrics.